Applied-Genomics-UTD/docs/src/content/docs/course/week_01/intro_unix.md

 ---
 title: Intro to Unix
-description: 'The core of bioinformatics tools'
+description: "The core of bioinformatics tools"
 sidebar:
-  label: 'Intro to Unix'
+  label: "Intro to Unix"
   order: 2
   # Add a badge to the link
   badge: